guoqikai/Code-Colab/cotlang/README.md

     print(3)
 ```

-Function definition is not supported, user can import functions and classes they declared in their source code.
+Function definition is not supported, user can import functions and classes they declared in the configuration file.
 ```Java
 //Objects import from user's code user_defined_obj = MyObject()